paullj1/W-SWFIT/README.md

 How To Run
 ---
-This tool is built using Microsoft Visual Studio Professional 2013 and must be run as System user which can be done using the PsExec tool included in the [Sysinternals Suite](https://technet.microsoft.com/en-us/sysinternals/bb842062.aspx) by Mark Russinovich:
+This tool is built using Microsoft Visual Studio Professional 2013.
+If the target application is a kernel mode application (such as lsass.exe), then W-SWFIT must be run as System user which can be done using the PsExec tool included in the [Sysinternals Suite](https://technet.microsoft.com/en-us/sysinternals/bb842062.aspx) by Mark Russinovich as follows:

 `PsExec -i -s cmd.exe`